brmdv/cardgame-oop-project/README.md

 - Each player has a score, and gets 50 point for each round with the highest card.
 At the end of the game, the results are printed in order.
 - Arbitrary gameover condition: if a player gets 500 points, the game ends.
+- Interactive mode, where every player can choose which card to play every round.

 A detailed description of the assigment can be read [here](https://github.com/becodeorg/ANT-Theano-2-27/blob/main/2.python/2.python_advanced/01.OOP/5.oop_project.md).